sohonetlabs/cise-elk/README.md

 ## Overview

-This repository contains all the logstash and pmacctd configs, elasticsearch index templates, and kibana dashboards created for the CISE project.
+This repository contains all the logstash and pmacctd configs, elasticsearch index templates, kibana dashboards and elastalert alerting rules created for the CISE project.
 It represents an entire configured ELK stack which can be used to record and report on security relevant events for your infrastructure.

 Also included are configurations for docker and docker-compose, to allow an entire running stack to be bought up quickly for testing.